pantheon-systems/documentation/source/content/guides/edge-integrations/04-plugin-install.md

 ## Before You Begin

-As per the [Configuration Overview](https://pantheon.io/docs/guides/edge-integrations/configuration-overview/) your website must be connected to [Pantheon’s Advanced Global CDN](/guides/professional-services/advanced-global-cdn), and ensure that your site's vary headers have been provisioned by Professional Services.
+As per the [Configuration Overview](https://pantheon.io/docs/guides/edge-integrations/configuration-overview/) your website must be connected to [Pantheon’s Advanced Global CDN](/guides/professional-services/advanced-global-cdn), and your site's vary headers must have been provisioned by Professional Services.

 ### Install with Composer